ahayyes/SingleNAD_Hayes_et_al/README.md

 **ARG Data**

+The outputs from ARGs-OAP are deposited here as text files, with outputs of antibiotic class abundnaces, and individual gene abundances in nested folders for each NAD.
-There are three sets of datasets for these again, (i.e. Diclofenac_ARG Transposed Dataframe).
+There are also three datasets of transposed dataframes (i.e. Diclofenac_ARG Transposed Dataframe).
 These data contain the transposed dataframes that need to be read into R to be able to do NMDS plots.
 These dataframes were created by reading the dataframe created from the ARG analysis scripts (e.g. XXX), and transposing them in Excel.

 **BMRG Data**

-Again, there are three sets of datasets of transposed BMRG datasets to be read into R to make the NMDS.
+The outputs from BacMet are deposited here as text files.
+Again, there are three datasets of transposed BMRG datasets to be read into R to make the NMDS.
 These dataframes were created by reading the dataframe created in R from the BMRG analysis scripts, and then transposing them into Excel.

+**Taxonomy Data**
+The outputs from MetaPhlAn 2.0 are deposited here as text files.